Housing Benefit helps people pay their rent. All local councils, and the Housing Executive in Northern Ireland, run a Housing Benefit scheme.

 - Outside Greater London, the cap is £257.69 a week for single people and £384.62 a week for single parents and couples (with or without children).

-You will be exempt from the cap if you or anyone in your household is getting certain disability or health-related benefits such as Disability Living Allowance, Attendance Allowance, Personal Independence Payment (PIP) or Employment and Support Allowance (ESA) with the support component.
+You'll be exempt from the cap if you or anyone in your household is getting certain disability or health-related benefits such as Disability Living Allowance, Attendance Allowance, Personal Independence Payment (PIP) or Employment and Support Allowance (ESA) with the support component.

 How will I be paid Housing Benefit?